eslindsey/everyplate/units.md

 ---
 title: Units
-longtitle: "Units" of Measurement
+longtitle: '"Units" of Measurement'
-description: What EP/HF considers "1 unit" on their recipe cards
+description: 'What EP/HF considers "1 unit" on their recipe cards'
 navbar: 2
 style: |
   td:first-of-type {